Trades juice up arms race in deep Metropolitan Division

 Now the race to the finish is getting juiced up.

-Nearly every Metro contender made a move ahead of Monday's trade deadline to gear up for the playoff push.
-The first-place Washington Capitals got it started by acquiring Ilya Kovalchuk, the Pittsburgh Penguins answered by getting fellow veteran winger Patrick Marleau from San Jose and the New York Islanders got a major reinforcement in the form of center Jean-Gabriel Pageau.
+Nearly every Metro contender made a move ahead of Monday’s trade deadline to gear up for the playoff push.
+The first-place Washington Capitals got it started by acquiring Ilya Kovalchuk, Pittsburgh answered by getting fellow veteran winger Patrick Marleau from San Jose and the New York Islanders got a major reinforcement in the form of center Jean-Gabriel Pageau, who they signed to a $30 million, six-year extension.

+And those teams weren’t alone.
+Carolina got immediate help by trading for forward Vincent Trocheck and defensemen Brady Skjei and Sami Vatanen; Philadelphia made two depth forward moves by getting Derek Grant and Nate Thompson; and the Columbus Blue Jackets traded once-promising prospect Sonny Milano to Anaheim for forward Devin Shore.

 With seven teams in contention for four or five playoff spots, the arms race is on.